-- This study will be a single center, randomized, open label, single dose, two-way crossover in healthy smokers that smoke their first cigarette within 30 minutes of waking. - Each subject will be treated with a single dose of the two study treatments in a randomized sequence. - Subjects will be confined in the study facility for approximately 60 hours during each study session (for 36 hours pre dosing and for 24 hours post dosing) during which pharmacokinetic (PK) blood samples will be obtained. - Subjects are to abstain from smoking during the confinement periods and be subject to random measurements of expired carbon monoxide (CO) to confirm abstinence.
-The CO levels must be \leq 10 ppm throughout the study session. - There will be at least 5-day and not more than 7-day clinical furlough period between treatment periods.
+- This study will be a single center, randomized, open label, single dose, two-way crossover in healthy smokers. - Each subject will be treated with a single dose of the two study treatments in a randomized sequence. - Subjects will be confined in the study facility for approximately 60 hours during each study session (for 36 hours pre dosing and for 24 hours post dosing) during which pharmacokinetic (PK) blood samples will be obtained. - Subjects are to abstain from smoking during the confinement periods and be subject to random measurements of expired carbon monoxide (CO) to confirm abstinence.
+The CO levels must be ≤ 10 ppm throughout the study session. - There will be at least 5-day and not more than 7-day clinical furlough period between treatment periods.
 For each treatment period, the clinical confinement period with restriction of smoking is at least 36 hours prior to dosing.
-The reported plasma $t{1/2}$ for nicotine is approximately 1 to 4 hours from previous pharmacokinetics studies (CC1 [REDACTED]).
+The reported plasma $t{1/2}$ for nicotine is approximately 1 to 4 hours from previous pharmacokinetics studies CCI [REDACTED].
 The 36 hour smoking restriction period prior to dosing will therefore minimize the residual nicotine amount from smoking during previous furlough.